QuantumMisaka/LASP_autotrain_lib/README.md

 V1.2.7:
 1. Update lasp2reann.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to REANN configuratuon formula.
-2. Update lasp2extxyz.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to extxyz formula for ASE, Ovito and NequIP
+2. Update lasp2extxyz.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to extxyz formula for ASE, Ovito, VMD and NequIP

 V1.2.6:
 1. Script Traindata_analysis_more.py for give the full infomation of TrainStr.txt and TrainFor.txt